Electronic Access Agreement

 Voice Recognition Feature and Messaging Feature: Using the Voice Recognition Feature or the Messaging Feature will have the same effect as using your Sign-In Credentials.
 If you have enabled either of these features and your Device is unlocked anyone can use these features to access information about your Accounts (including information about your payees), and initiate Payments, all without your Password.
 You are responsible for any information accessed and Payments made using the Voice Recognition Feature or the Messaging Feature.

 Device Passcode: Entering your Device Passcode may be required when you access the Services from a Device (for example, to complete a Mobile Payment).
 You must not disclose your Device Passcode to anyone.
-Someone with access to your Device Passcode may have access to your passwords and the Funding Sources in your RBC Wallet.
 We will not be responsible for any losses associated with you sharing your Device Passcode.

 Security Requirements: You agree to: